Trump lands in Vietnam for North Korea summit as shadow of Mueller, Cohen loom over him

 In short, Trump needs to put some points on the board.

-The president and Kim are set to have dinner Wednesday ahead of their summit meeting.
+The president and Kim are set to have dinner Wednesday before their summit meeting.

 Trump's political opponents say they're worried that his domestic concerns may play a decisive role in Hanoi this week, pushing him into grasping for unwise bargains with North Korea.